pqt2p1/leetcode/thinkings/heap-2.en.md

 -1 * heapq. heappop(h) # 1
 ```

-It is shown in the figure as follows：
+The heap represented graphically would look like this:

 ![Small top pile simulates big top pile](https://p.ipic.vip/226haf.jpg)

-That's it for laying the groundwork, and then we will get to the point.
+That's all for the introduction, now let's get to the main content.

-## Three skills
+## Three Techniques

-### Technique 1-Fixed Heap
+### Technique One - Fixed Heap

-This technique refers to fixing the size of the heap k unchanged, which can be achieved in the code by pushing one in every time one pops out.
-And since the initial heap may be 0, we just need to push into the heap one by one at the beginning to achieve the size of the heap is k, so strictly speaking, it should be ** To maintain that the size of the heap is not greater than k**.
+This technique refers to keeping the size of the heap, k, constant.
+In code, this can be achieved by **pushing a new element every time you pop one out**.
+Since the initial heap might be 0, we need to push elements into the heap to reach a size of k, so it's more about **keeping the heap's size at most k**.

 A typical application of a fixed heap is to find the k-th smallest number.
-In fact, the simplest way to find the kth smallest number is to build a small top heap, put all the numbers into the heap first, and then out of the heap one by one, a total of k times.
-The last time it came out of the pile was the kth smallest number.
+The simplest way to do this is to create a min heap, push all the numbers into the heap, and then pop them out one by one, a total of k times.
+The last number popped out is the k-th smallest.

-However, we don't need to put them all into the heap first, but build a large top heap (note that it is not the small top heap above), and maintain the size of the heap at k.
-If the size of the heap is greater than k after the new number is added to the heap, you need to compare the number at the top of the heap with the new number, and remove the larger number.
-This guarantees that the number in the heap is the smallest k of all numbers, and the largest of the smallest k (that is, the top of the heap) is not the kth smallest?
-This is the reason for choosing to build a large top stack instead of a small top stack.
+However, we can also achieve this without pushing all the numbers in first.
+Instead, we create a max heap (note, not the min heap mentioned above) and keep the size of the heap to k.
+If a new number is pushed into the heap and the size exceeds k, the larger number between the top of the heap and the new number should be removed.
+This ensures that the numbers in the heap are the smallest k numbers of the entire set.
+And the largest among these smallest k numbers (i.e., the top of the heap) is exactly the k-th smallest, which is why we choose to build a max heap instead of a min heap.

 ![Fix the 5th smallest number on the big top stack](https://p.ipic.vip/okcn10.jpg)

-The summary in a simple sentence is that \*\* Fixing a large top heap of size k can quickly find the k-th smallest number, on the contrary, fixing a small top heap of size k can quickly find the k-th largest number.
-For example, the third question of the weekly competition on 2020-02-24 [5663.
-Find the kth largest XOR coordinate value](https://leetcode-cn.com/problems/find-kth-largest-xor-coordinate-value /"5663.
-Find out the kth largest XOR coordinate value") You can use the fixed small top heap technique to achieve it (this question allows you to find the kth largest number).
+In short, **a fixed-size k max heap can quickly find the k-th smallest number, and vice versa, a fixed-size k min heap can quickly find the k-th largest number**.
+For instance, the third problem of the LeetCode weekly contest on 2020-02-24 [5663.
+Find the kth largest XOR coordinate value](https://leetcode-cn.com/problems/find-kth-largest-xor-coordinate-value) can be solved using this fixed min heap technique (as this problem asks for the k-th largest number).

-So maybe your feelings are not strong.
-Next, I will give you two examples to help you deepen your impression.
+It might not be very clear just yet, so let's look at two examples to help deepen your understanding.

 #### 295. The median of the data stream

 ##### Title description

 ```
-The median is the number in the middle of an ordered list.
-If the length of the list is even, the median is the average of the two numbers in the middle.
+The median is the middle number in an ordered list.
+If the length of the list is even, the median is the average of the two middle numbers.

-For example，
+For example,

-The median of [2,3,4] is 3
+The median of [2,3,4] is 3.

-The median of [2,3] is (2 + 3) / 2 = 2.5
+The median of [2,3] is (2 + 3) / 2 = 2.5.

-Design a data structure that supports the following two operations：
+Design a data structure that supports the following two operations:

 Void addNum (int num)-add an integer from the data stream to the data structure.
 Double findMedian()-returns the median of all current elements.